daelee711/ETRI-LIVE_STSVQ/README.md

 To download the videos, please fill [THIS FORM](https://docs.google.com/forms/d/e/1FAIpQLScfk9y1XUWINq4EqsDuTXsfO7bJIPOYcfBUIAU19_QY92M-Qg/viewform) and the download link will be sent to you.
 The database consist of 15 original videos and 437 distorted videos.

-Videos are provided in YUV format at 3840x2160, 60/120Hz, and 10 bit.
+All videos are provided in YUV file format at 3840x2160, 60/120Hz, and 10 bit.
 For downloading the entire database, please ensure at least 4.7 TB space available.

 Linux and Mac users run the following commands in the directory where the database is to be downloaded.
 Use the password mailed to you when prompted while unzipping the downloaded files.
 Please ensure there is atleast ~250GB space available before downloading.
 ```